 The best way to maintain weight loss after a Water Fast

-Again, in my experience the best way to maintain weight loss after water fasting is to transition to eating a diet focused on healthy proteins (like salmon, chicken breast, to help replace and muscle mass loss) and filing the rest of your plate with foods that keep your blood glucose as stable as possible.
+Again, in my experience the best way to maintain weight loss and lean muscle mass after water fasting is to transition to eating a diet focused on healthy protein intake (like salmon, chicken breast, to help replace and muscle mass loss) and filing the rest of your plate with foods that keep your blood glucose as stable as possible.
 Learn more in THIS BOOK and wear a Continuous Glucose Monitor (click HERE for the affordable CGM that I wear & recommend – use the code: HEALTHSTARTSINTHEKITCHEN20 for 20% off)

 You may think initially that wearing a CGM means that you’ll need to stick to a keto diet to maintain ketosis or very low carb diet, but that’s not the case at all.
 Many foods contain carbohydrates AND support stable blood sugar levels, aka glucose (lentils, carrots, beans, legumes, quinoa etc)

 And in THIS BOOK you will learn how eating a lettuce salad (or other veggies like cucumbers, broccoli, spinach, celery, tomato, etc) BEFORE carbs like pasta, white rice, brown rice, white bread, and other whole grains (even ice cream, chips and cookies) can nearly eliminate any health-damaging glucose spike too!